konsoletyper/teavm-site/_docs/flavour/routing.md

 ```

 Both `firstName="a-b", secondName="c"` and `firstName="a", secondName="b-c"` are possible.
-Flavour applies greedy algorithm, so the first option will be returned.
+Flavour applies a greedy algorithm, so the first option will be returned.

 ## Using regular expressions

 For `String` path parameters it's possible to provide custom regular expressions.
-All you need is to put `@Pattern` annotation on a corresponding method parameter.
+All you need is to put the `@Pattern` annotation on a corresponding method parameter.

 ```java
     @Path("/hello/{name}")